My Stock Photographs are available to view and for sale on Adobe Stock

-Photography from the White House and Foggy Bottom area of Washington DC / interest to accompany my Stock Photography
+A brief history of the White House and Foggy Bottom area of Washington DC / interest to accompany my Stock Photography

-The White House (President's House) is the official residence of the President of the United States and stands at the centre of the
+- The White House (President's House) is the official residence of the President of the United States and stands at the centre of the

-- The settlement was officially named Hamburg on which the German settlers established the town of Hamburg which is the area today between 24th and 18th Street NW.
+- The settlement was officially named Hamburg on which the German settlers established the town of Hamburg which is the area today between 24th and 18th Street

-This is where many believe the name of the area (Foggy Bottom) came from, the "fog" or concentrated smoke produced by these industrial facilities located nearby to the Potomac.
+- This is where many believe the name of the area (Foggy Bottom) came from, the "fog" or concentrated smoke produced by these industrial facilities located nearby to